 This window displays the description of the selected report.
 If the report was never given a description, this window remains blank when the report is selected in the Report Tree.
 For more info on Report Descriptions, please see Report Types.

 Tabs make up the application's main interface.
 This is where users build, design, and view reports as well as access dashboards and help pages.
-Tabs can be closed by clicking the Close Tab icon to the right of the tab name.

 Tabs can be rearranged by clicking and dragging them left or right.

-Right-clicking on a tab displays additional Tab options, such as closing the tab or closing all other tabs.
+- right-clicking on a tab displays additional Tab options, such as closing the tab or closing all other tabs.

 Once a report has been created and opened in the report designer, the user may interact with it using the Toolbar.